 What is the maximum grant amount?
 You can apply for up to $3,000 through the SARE mini-grant program.
 Applications for smaller amounts are encouraged.

-We also accept rolling mini-grant applications later in the year, if there are still SARE funds available.
+We may also accept rolling mini-grant applications later in the year, if there are still SARE funds available.
+However, we often fully allocate our mini-grant funds in the initial call.
 Please allow at least 30 days for a decision on your application.

 What kinds of project are eligible?
 The project must

 - address the environmental, economic, and social sustainability of an aspect of Wisconsin agriculture and

 - promote the professional development of agricultural educators.